 When Hall discovered that Weathers could no longer see, he forbade him from continuing up the mountain, ordering him to remain on the side of the trail while he took the others to the top.
 When they circled back down, they would pick him up on their way.

 Begrudgingly, Weathers agreed.
 As his seven teammates trekked up to the summit, he remained in place.
 Several other groups passed him on the way down, offering him a spot in their caravans, but he refused, waiting for Hall like he’d promised.

 But Hall would never return.

 Almost 10 hours passed before Weathers realized something was wrong, but as a loner on the side of the trail, he had no option but to wait until someone trekked past him again.
-Shortly after 5 p.m., a climber descended, telling Weathers that Hall had gotten stuck.
-Despite knowing he should accompany the climber down, he chose to wait for a member of his own team, who he’d heard was on his way down not far behind.
+Shortly after 5 p.m., a climber descended, telling Weathers that Hallwas stuck.
+Despite knowing he should accompany the climber down, he chose to wait for a member of his own team who he had been told was on his way down not far behind.

 Mike Groom was Hall’s fellow team leader, a guide who had scaled Everest in the past and knew his way around.
 Taking Weathers with him, he and the weary stragglers who had once been his fearless team set out for their tents to settle down for the long, freezing night.